 My morning walks on the beach have kept me from making some dumb financial blunders...and helped me think up great Christmas gifts for the grand kids.
 I've been fortunate on both ends of the teeter-totter."

 Karen Haines, a semi-retired RN who lives on Indian Rocks Beach FL, said,"I use my morning beach walks as a deterrent to contracting Alzheimer's or dementia.
 I know there is only anecdotal evidence about walking on the beach and resisting cognitive decline, but I believe anything out in Nature can benefit us.

-All the time I am walking, I'm either giving thanks for being able to live in such a beautiful area like Indian Rocks, or I'm counting seagulls or the number of waves in a minute.
+All the time I am walking, I'm either giving thanks for being able to live in such a beautiful area like Indian Rocks, or listening to an audio book to optimize my own cognitive growth.

 Speed of processing and general executive brain functions are the first to go as we age.
 For me, staying focused, being aware, and being grateful are kind of a brain workout."